open-data-rescue/data-post-processing/README.md

 # data-post-processing
-code for post processing transcribed data
+code for post processing transcribed data from the McGill DRAW project

 This repository contains code was started in summer 2022 by Nathan Leuranger and Victoria Slonosky to post-process presssure data from the McGill DRAW